Supporting the Work of So Many

 Description

 QPR stands for Question, Persuade, and Refer — the 3 simple steps anyone can learn to help save a life from suicide.
-Just as people trained in CPR help save thousands of lives each year, people trained in QPR learn how in a short timeframe to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.
+Just as people trained in CPR help save thousands of lives each year, people trained in QPR learn, in a short timeframe, how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.

-Suicide is the second leading cause of death among young people aged 10 to 14, and the third leading cause of death among 15–24-year-olds (Centers for Disease Control and Prevention, 2022).
+Suicide is the second-leading cause of death for teens and young adults, ages 10-34 (CDC, 2023).
+22% of high school students reported having seriously considered suicide and 10% attempted suicide in the past year (CDC, 2023).
 Join Prevention First’s Mental Health and Youth Prevention Resource Centers during Children’s Mental Health Acceptance Week for a virtual QPR training with a focus on preventing suicide among young people.

 Read More